Arithmetic finiteness of Mukai varieties of genus 7: Introduction

+\begin{thm}[Fontaine-type results for Mukai $n$-folds of genus $7$; see Theorem \ref{thm:MukainoverZ}] Mukai $n$-folds of genus 7 over $\mathbb{Z}$ do not exist for $n \leq 4$, whereas they do exist for $5 \leq n \leq 10$. \end{thm}

-Abrashkin and Fontaine's result tells us that there is no Mukai $n$-folds of genus $7$ over $\Z$ when $n=3$, but their result cannot apply to $n\geq 4$, where Hodge diamonds are diagonal.
-On the other hand, it is well-known that there is a Mukai $10$-folds over $\Z$, which is a homogeneous space of the spinor group.
-In this paper, we determine when Mukai $n$-folds of genus $7$ over $\Z$ exist for other $n$.
+The results of Abrashkin and Fontaine imply the non-existence of Mukai $n$-fold of genus $7$ over $\Z$ when $n \leq 3$ (for the cases of curves and surfaces, see Remark \ref{rem:Mukai1folds,2-folds}).
+But their results do not apply to the case $n\geq 4$, where Hodge diamonds are diagonal.
+On the other hand, there is a Mukai $10$-fold over $\Z$, which is the homogeneous space of the spinor group over $\Z$.
+Therefore, it remains to determine for which integers $4 \leq n \leq 9$ Mukai $n$-folds of genus $7$ over $\Z$ exist.

-\begin{thm}[see Theorem \ref{thm:MukainoverZ}] There is no Mukai $4$-folds of genus 7 over $\Z$.
-For $5 \leq n \leq 9$, there are Mukai $n$-folds of genus 7 over $\Z$. \end{thm}

-While the proof of the existence part is directly given by using the duality, the non-existence part needs the geometry of the spinor tenfold over $\F_{2}$.
-In this sense, the strategy is similar in some ways to \cite{Schroer}'s non-existence theorem for Enriques surfaces, where he reduced it to the non-existence of certain Enriques surfaces in characteristic $2$.
-We emphasize that this theorem gives the first non-trivial example of smooth projective varieties over $\Z$.
+\begin{rem} The proof of the existence for $5 \leq n \leq 9$ is done by constructing (integral) linear sections of spinor tenfolds directly.
+For this we use the self-duality of the spinor tenfolds.
+On the other hand, the non-existence part requires a study of the geometry of the spinor tenfold over $\F_{2}$, which is similar to that of Schr\"{o}er's proof of the non-existence of Enriques surfaces over $\Z$ \cite{Schroer}; he reduced the non-existence of Enriques surfaces over $\Z$ to the non-existence of certain Enriques surfaces over $\F_2$. \end{rem}

+\begin{rem} Only a few examples of smooth projective varieties over $\Z$ are known.
+It seems that the only known examples of smooth projective varieties over $\Z$ are combinatorially defined, such as homogeneous spaces, toric varieties, and varieties obtained from them by applying operations like products, blow-ups along linear centers, and taking the Hilbert schemes, etc. See \cite[Introduction]{Schroer}.
+To the best of our knowledge, our results (Theorem \ref{thm:intromukainoverZ} for $5 \leq n \leq 9$) give the first non-trivial examples of smooth projective varieties over $\mathbb{Z}$ that are not defined combinatorially. \end{rem}